box/boxcli/docs/files.md

 ARGUMENTS
-  FILEID         ID of the file to get versions for FILEVERSIONID  ID of the file version to delete
+  FILEID         ID of the file to get versions for FILEVERSIONID  ID of the file version to promote

 OPTIONS
   -h, --help                             Show CLI help